TAUSystems/TauOpt/README.md

 # TauOpt

 A general-purpose automation and optimization code for physics/engineering simulations.

+## License
+See LICENSE.md for license rights and limitations (Apache2.0).

 ## Getting Started

 TauOpt is a Python software designed to execute target codes once correctly configured.
 TauOpt itself is not a Python package but requires additional Python packages.
 To use TauOpt, follow these steps: